-Let’s cover a few areas to assist you in your POTS replacement journey:
+Let’s cover a few areas to assist you in your POTS line replacement journey:

 1. Why POTS Replacement is Important: